hossain-khan/vision.hossainkhan.com/_projects/2019-05-31-up-close-with-nature.md

 ## Up close with nature
 Had a little bit fun with the macro lens.
 Some of the snaps turned out great.

+> "Gazing into the heart of the flower through a macro lens unravels a secret world of intricate patterns, delicate textures, and the subtle beauty that nature intricately weaves in every petal and filament."

 <div class="gallery" data-columns="3">
 	<img src="/images/2019-05/IMG_5325-nature-up-close-dl-1600x1100.jpg">